-Dharma can also be seen working through our ideas of duty and ethics, our sense of what constitutes morally correct behaviour, and our sense of vocation.
-If you feel drawn to a particular path – you have to paint, or write, or make tiny crocheted hats for weasels – then that is your dharma, the thing you were born to do or be.
+It can also be seen working through our ideas of duty and ethics, our sense of what constitutes morally correct behaviour, and our sense of vocation.
+If you feel drawn to a particular path – you have to paint, or write, or make tiny crocheted hats for weasels – then that’s your dharma, the thing you were born to do or be.

 The idea of dharma is also related to the Taoist principle of living in harmony with the natural order of the universe.
 Tao means way or path and relates to the mystery that underpins all of reality.
 Tao is the source of all and the engine for keeping everything moving.
-But it is fundamentally mysterious, it cannot be grasped by the intellect – it can only be lived.
+But it’s fundamentally mysterious: it can’t be grasped by the intellect – it can only be lived.